 And as they are non-caffeine drinks, barley tea is safe for all ages, even children.
-Plus, they are mostly enjoyed in unsweetened form so that they can be a better choice for your health compared to other sugary beverages.
+Plus, they are mostly enjoyed in unsweetened form, so they can be a better choice for your health compared to other sugary beverages.

-Regarding its origin, the Japanese started to drink this tea from the Heian period (from 794 to 1185). it was the best drink for militaries.
+Regarding its origin, the Japanese started to drink this unsweetened tea from the Heian period (from 794 to 1185) when it was the best drink for militaries.
 Until the Meiji period (1868-1912), people sold this drink in many tea shops, spreading their popularity even more.

 This is also a favorite drink in Korea, China, Taiwan, and other East Asian countries.
-In Japan, Mugicha is best served cold, making it an excellent beverage on hot days.
-However, you can buy it in cold or hot form in Korea.
+In Japan, Mugicha is best served cold, similar to iced tea, making it an excellent beverage on hot days.
+However, people also consume it hot during the winter.

-Location: You can buy them in tea bags or bottled tea in any supermarkets, convenient stores, or vending machines in Japan.
+Location: You can buy them in tea bags or bottled tea in supermarkets, convenience stores, or vending machines in Japan.

 Genmai is a well-loved tea to go along with healthy Japanese breakfasts.
-The brown rice components can balance the bitterness of tea and make the drink more enjoyable.
+The brown rice components can balance the bitterness of green tea and make the drink more enjoyable.
 The tea has great health benefits being able to soothe your stomach and keep your blood pressure in check.

 The story behind this tea is interesting yet quite cruel.
 People claim that Genmaicha was made from an accident when a samurai’s servant accidentally dropped some roasted rice grains into the samurai’s cup of tea.

 The samurai found out that the rice had upgraded the overall tea flavor when he drank this tea.
-But as the samurai had already killed the servant because of this mistake, he felt so regret that he decided to name the tea after the servant’s name, Genmai.
+But as the samurai had already killed the servant because of this mistake, he felt so regretful that he decided to name the tea after the servant’s name, Genmai.